The Impact of Failures of Love

 I’m grateful to my mentor and therapist, Andrew Feldmar, for this principle.
 When he first dropped it on me I remember being speechless.
 I could hardly imagine putting it into practice.
 It’s wisdom spread through my system like a time-release capsule.
 Here’s why I think it’s so hard to accept, let alone practice.

 Compensation strategies are multiform.
-We may exit our bodies, living away from reality and our bodies, because reality is overwhelming.
-We may retreat within creating a protective bubble in an attempt to keep reality (the other, the world) at a distance.
-We may start over-thinking, moving energy upward toward our brain.
+We exit our bodies, living away from reality and our bodies, because reality is overwhelming.
+Or we retreat within, creating a protective bubble in an attempt to keep reality (the other, the world) at a distance.
+Some of us start over-thinking, moving energy upward toward our intellect.
 We may develop hyper-intuitive skills, connecting with the realm from which we came, and preferring to stay in the “heavenly” realms.
-We may become empaths, exhibiting hyper-vigilance in reading other’s feelings—all in the service of survival.
+Others become empaths, exhibiting hyper-vigilance in reading other’s feelings—all in the service of survival.

-These unconscious beliefs will always be negative because they were created in a milieu of insufficiency: I am not enough.
-I am bad.
-I am wrong.
-There is something wrong with me.
-Reality is unsafe.
+The raw data of experience sifts through these interpretive filters.
+We shape our experience to conform to unconscious beliefs like ” I am not enough”, “I’m bad”, etc. “Individuals develop these negative unconscious beliefs in an environment of insufficiency.”
+And that is the world I will create for myself.
 I am not worthy of affection and tenderness.
 Reality is too much for me.
 I must escape.
 The list of core unconscious beliefs (CUBs) is almost endless.
 These are what mysteriously sabotage us later in life.
 But nobody outside of us is doing the sabotaging.
 We are doing it from within.

 It’s not our fault that we formed these beliefs.
 But it is our job to dismantle them and get on with our life.

-As it relates to this principle, in a traumatic environment we are forced to endure these conditions.
+Traumatic environments force us to endure these conditions.
 We have no choice.
 We are dependent and powerless to change them.
 (This is where the belief gets formed “I am helpless” to change my circumstances.)
 Being forced to endure and hopefully survive these conditions is a kind of torture, in which day after day, for years, we are held captive and forced to endure behaviours enacted by those who are supposed to be our allies.
 It only heightens the indignity when those enacting the torture claim to love us.
-It gets twisted real fast.
+In an environment of failures of love it gets twisted real fast.

 The good news is that when we do our work of understanding how we came to these premature (but intelligent) conclusions about reality, grieve the failures of love, and shower ourselves with self-compassion, it dawns on us that we’re free.
 Never again do we need to endure circumstances or other people.
-We can walk away.
-We can tell the other what we’re experiencing (or not).
-We can leave the party.
-We can exit a bad marriage.
+Just walk away.
+Tell the other what we’re experiencing (or not).
+Leave the party.
+Exit a bad marriage.

 Remember, we are hard-wired to merely endure life if conditions in our early life triggered our inner survivor.
 A voice will at first tell us vociferously that we must simply endure what’s happening.
 We mustn’t be impolite.
 We can’t have things the way we want them.
 We’re being selfish.
 Or it may never enter our mind that we have the freedom to change our circumstances.
 Once tortured, we torture ourselves for a lifetime.